xcthulhu/docker-hadoop-single-node/README.md

 ## Dependencies

 One of the goals of this project is to build a container in as little time as possible.
 With this in mind a design decision was made to require all dependencies not managed by the base container's package manager be included locally in the ```packages``` directory.
-This will prevent the necessity of having to download hundreds of additional megabytes of software.
+This will prevent the necessity of having to download hundreds of additional megabytes of software each time a build is attempted.
 This approach also has the added benefit of allowing you to obtain the necessary dependencies from sources you trust.

 This Dockerfile has the following dependencies: